wzhouu/supreme-calculator/README.md

-#supreme calculator

-Simple Ruby calculator created by the Premier (Wesley Zhou). v1.1.2
+Simple Ruby calculator created by the Premier (Wesley Zhou). v1.2.0

-Useage:
+How to Use:

 -Enter your name